Roger-random/cambadge/README.md

 *cambadge.h*:

 * **cambufsize** defined to be **dispwidth** by **dispheight**, which is right now 128x128.
 What's the reasoning behind these values?
 "That's the resolution of the screen"?
 "That's all the memory we have"?
 Other?
+* Asked Mike Harrison for answer: memory.
+That's ~80% of what we have available on the PIC that can work at the speed required to keep up with the camera's DMA transfers.
+Since it was also the resolution of the screen, it was good enough.
+For higher resolutions we'd need to shuffle the memory out of the PIC and into other storage.
+This was the intent of the SRAM on the board, but Mike ran out of time to make that work.
+Right now, the SRAM is only accessed as part of the self-test.
+Not all hope is lost - the camera could be under-clocked to slow it down so the PIC can keep up with data processing.
+The bar code reader applicaton can be used as reference for this task.

 *globals.h*: